 Students will receive approximately 1% of the total course points for completion of online pre- and post-tests administered through LaunchPad.
+Additional information about LaunchPad will be provided by the Online Instructor (see also Section X, above).

 Each of the tests is composed of 40 multiple-choice questions and will assess your knowledge of key concepts both upon entering and exiting BSC2011.
 You will have 1 hour to complete each test after you have begun.
 Your raw score will be scaled to a point value out of a total 5 points.